-Birdies for Charity® is a fundraising program designed in 1997, to give participating charities and schools the opportunity to generate contributions through the Valero Texas Open.
-Birdies for Charity is a no-cost program that gives 100% of the funds raised back to the participating organizations.
+Formerly known as Birdies fore Charity, Champions fore Charity is a fundraising program that provides participating charities and schools the opportunity to generate contributions through the Valero Texas Open.
+Champions fore Charity is a no-cost program that gives 100% of the funds raised back to the participating organizations, plus incentives including a 7% match.
 Funds are generated by soliciting donations from individuals and corporations.

-Donors also have the ability and flexibility to pay in advance or to be billed after the tournament.
+Donors have the ability and flexibility to pay in advance or to be billed after the tournament.
 Donations are accepted from anywhere around the world and are tax deductible.

-- 100% of your donation will go to the charity you select. - Plus, the Valero Texas Open will make a 7% match. - There are over 230 participating charities & schools. - Donations are tax deductible.
+- 100% of your donation will go to the charity you select. - Plus, the Valero Texas Open will make a 7% match. - There are over 200 participating charities & schools.